#MeToo and What I Was Wearing

 - “There are no words…”

 We cannot go back in time and change what happened with blame-tinged questions.
 We cannot launch into the future to pretend it won’t happen again.
 The most powerful moment for healing is the present moment when the victim is ready to speak.
 We cannot help the victims by putting her/him on the defensive.
 We must allow those who are hurting to speak their truth in non-judgment.
 Our purpose in this situation is to hold a safe and sacred space to allow the assaulted and abused to know that they are worthy to feel safe and supported.
 The #metoo movement is powerful because it will allow us to open up the dialogue and begin much needed healing.
 Don’t ask “why do you have to bring this up now.”
 Instead, let’s be grateful for the sharing.
 After all, sexual abuse and assault is never about what the victim is wearing on the outside.
-But the healing is about what we are willing to wear on the inside.
+But the healing is about empathy and compassion that we are willing to wear on the inside.